miklevin/Pipulate.com/software.md

 #### Persistent Dicts Wired to SQLite3

 Use persistent dicts as real databases.
 Use them as a caches to speed things up.
-Even though they do require a pip install of 3rd party package to activate, they're still just using the standard Python dictionary (dict) API.
+Even though they do require a pip install of a 3rd party package to activate, they're still just using the standard Python dictionary (dict) API.
 They're back-ended by the ubiquitous workhorse of the tech industry, SQLite3, which is already included with Python.

 You're welcome.